j-hannes/elm-tutorial/readme.md

 }
 ```

 If you prefer simplicity you can leave it like that.
-If you prefere completeness
+If you prefer completeness
-then you can add a name field, description field etc.
+then you can add a name field, description field etc. (or initialize your
+repository via `npm init`).

 Let's test our first gulp task: